 I step outside into a perfect, blue-sky day that is disorienting and oddly out of alignment with the times.
 It should be overcast and raining, to match my melancholy mood.
 Driving to work, I see eerily empty streets; a reminder of the real threat that consumes us.
 I turn on my computer and close my eyes.
 My stress is not special; though it is uniquely mine.
 I breathe, releasing it temporarily.
 To my online clients, I am a lifeline, a connection, a source of strength for intense parent-child conflicts, made worse with unremitting tension and anxiety.
 To be present, to be useful, to be supportive to others allows me to fight off the dread and worry that persistently creep into the interstitial moments of my day.

 The day passes, and I wonder if I’m doing enough, if I’m really “essential,” if I’m making a difference, when the need is all-consuming and ever-present; demanding more from us, while restricting our vital networks of support.
-Young children, elated to have parents at home, are confused by our reluctance or inability to engage.
+Young children are confused by our reluctance or inability to engage.
 Our lives are being rewritten without permission.
 We feel trapped, and this makes us reactive, not proactive.
 Parenting is already a journey into the unknown, rife with complexity and woefully lacking instructions.
 Uncertainty and apprehension may undermine our parental instincts, clouding our judgment and increasing our feelings of vulnerability.
 We may escalate, unintentionally, desperate for some semblance of control.
 Yet we constantly feel ineffective with our children, our partners, and the pandemic circulating outside our door.

 I finish a consultation and the computer idles while I write.
 My families struggle, yet they seek authentic connection and encouragement, a type of electronic sustenance that I can provide.
 Easing their struggle eases mine and, for the first time today, I feel lighter.